 What Is Consumer Psychology?

 Consumer psychology involves how and why shoppers decide to buy certain products while ignoring others.
 Consumer psychologists study the motivation and decision-making processes of shoppers in both individual and social contexts.
 You could find work in this field by holding a degree in psychology, consumer behavior or consumer studies, among others.
-Schools offering Fashion Design & Merchandising degrees can also be found in these popular choices.

 The Field of Consumer Psychology